What is SIBO?

 - Bloating and flatulence, but not in isolation

 - Iron and vitamin B12 deficiency otherwise unexplained

 - Peripheral neuropathy due to vitamin B12 deficiency

 Risk Factors for SIBO:

-- proton pump inhibitors (drugs for heartburn/GERD treatment)
+- long term use of proton pump inhibitors for GERD treatment

 - inflammatory bowel disease (Crohn’s disease, ulcerative colitis)

 - conditions of malabsorption such as celiac disease, alcoholism